-Legislation Overview Characteristics of a Qualifying Prescription Drug Reporting Requirements Report Content Penalties Miscellaneous David Joyce (R- OH) the annual reporting information within the 30 days of the first annual reporting date.
+Legislation Overview Characteristics of a Qualifying Prescription Drug Reporting Requirements Report Content Penalties Miscellaneous days of the first annual reporting date.
 Requires manufacturers to report any increase or decrease in the wholesale acquisition cost of a prescription drug no later than 30 days prior to the date in which price changes take effect.
 HHS .
 Requires HHS to establish a publicly available website to post the required annual reporting information no later than 30 days after the information is submitted; and to post the required price change information no later than 5 business days after the information is submitted.
-Total rebates and other payments to health insurance plans or PBMs per 30-day supply or typical course of treatment Price Changes .
-Requires the report on changes in price to include the above information and the financial and non- financial factors the manufacturer took into consideration when making the price change, including any improvements to the drug.
-Consumer Notification.
-Permits consumers to subscribe to price change notifications for: All drugs; A particular drug; A particular therapeutic class of drugs; and A specified amount or limit to price changes.
+Price Changes .
+Requires the report on changes in price to include the above information and the financial and non-financial factors the manufacturer took into consideration when making the price change, including any improvements to the drug. notifications for: All drugs; A particular drug; A particular therapeutic class of drugs; and A specified amount or limit to price changes.
 Elijah E. Cummings Lower Drug Costs Now Act (H.R.
-3) Rep. Frank Pallone (D-NJ) Establishes the Fair Price Negotiation Program ("Program"), limits price hikes for Medicare Part B and D covered drugs, All prescription drugs marketed in the U.S. Similar to the FAIR Drug Pricing Act of 2019 In certain circumstances, imposes reporting obligations on manufacturers of FDA- Manufacturers.
+3) Rep. Frank Pallone (D-NJ) Speaker Pelosi's Drug Plan Establishes the Fair Price Negotiation Program ("Program"), limits price hikes for Medicare Part B and D covered drugs, and caps out- of-pocket costs All prescription drugs marketed in the U.S. Similar to the FAIR Drug Pricing Act of 2019 In certain circumstances, imposes reporting obligations on manufacturers of FDA- approved "qualifying drugs" that: Manufacturers.
 Requires manufacturers to report to HHS drug price information for the Program.
-Requires manufacturers to submit to HHS certain drug pricing information for drugs furnished or dispensed to beneficiaries or participants Similar to the FAIR Drug Pricing Act of 2019 Manufacturers.
+Requires manufacturers to submit to HHS certain drug pricing information for drugs furnished or dispensed to beneficiaries or participants of group health plans and health insurance offered in Similar to the FAIR Drug Pricing Act of 2019 Manufacturers.
 Requires manufacturers of qualifying drugs to submit reports to HHS within 30 days of a price increase that will result in an increase in the wholesale acquisition cost that is equal to: 10% or more over a 12-month period; or 25% or more over a 36-month period.
-Manufacturers.
-Subjects a manufacturer of a qualifying drug that fails to submit a required report to a penalty of \$75,000 for each day that the Publication of Manufacturer Data.
-Requires HHS to post, in a user-friendly manner, publicly on its website, the report submitted by manufacturers no later than the day the price increase of a qualifying drug is scheduled to go into effect; and requires HHS to post a list of each
+Requires manufacturers of qualifying drugs to also submit reports to HHS: If the estimated price of the qualifying drug or spending Manufacturers.
+Subjects a manufacturer of a qualifying drug that fails to submit a required report to a penalty of \$75,000 for each day that the report fails to be submitted; and Publication of Manufacturer Data.
+Requires HHS to post, in a user-friendly manner, publicly on its website, the report submitted by manufacturers no later than the day the price increase of a qualifying drug is scheduled to go into effect; and requires HHS to post a list of each manufacturer reported qualifying drug price increase.